 Cover with foil and bake in a preheated oven 350 degrees F for 20 minutes.

+A fresh-from-the-garden, easy recipe which uses potatoes and fresh herbs for a flavorful side dish!
 If you like, add other root vegetables to make this more colorful and fun!
 Try beets or sunchokes, for example.
 Nutrition information is not always accurate.
 It is intended here as a guide only.